Gallipoli campaign: Entente preparations

-Ottoman defensive preparations
+Ottoman preparations

 The Ottoman force prepared to repel a landing on either side of the Straits was the 5th Army.
-This force, which initially consisted of five divisions with another en route, was a conscript force, commanded by Otto Liman von Sanders.
+This force, which initially consisted of five divisions with another en route, was a conscript force, commanded by Sanders.
 Many of the senior officers in the 5th Army were also German.
 Ottoman commanders and senior German officers debated the best means of defending the peninsula.
-All agreed that the best defence was to hold the high ground on the ridges of the peninsula.
-There was disagreement as to where the enemy would land and hence where to concentrate forces.
+All agreed that the best defence was to hold the high ground on the ridges.
+There was disagreement as to where the Entente would land and where to concentrate forces.
 Lieutenant Colonel Mustafa Kemal was familiar with the Gallipoli peninsula from his operations against Bulgaria in the Balkan Wars and forecast that Cape Helles (the southern tip of the peninsula) and Gaba Tepe were the likely areas for landing.

-Mustafa Kemal believed that the British would use their naval power to command the land from every side at the tip of the peninsula; at Gaba Tepe, the short distance to the eastern coast meant that the Allies could easily reach the Narrows (the right-angled bend in the middle of the Dardanelles).
-Sanders considered Besika Bay on the Asiatic coast to be the most vulnerable to invasion, since the terrain was easier to cross and was convenient to attack the most important Ottoman batteries guarding the straits and a third of the 5th Army was assembled there.
+Mustafa Kemal believed that the British would use their naval power to command the land from every side at the tip of the peninsula.
+At Gaba Tepe, the short distance to the eastern coast meant that the Entente could easily reach the Narrows, the right-angled bend in the middle of the Dardanelles.
+Sanders considered Besika Bay on the Asiatic coast to be the most likely invasion site, since the terrain was easier to cross and was convenient to attack the most important Ottoman batteries guarding the straits; a third of the 5th Army was assembled there.
 Two divisions were concentrated at Bulair at the north end of the Gallipoli peninsula, to protect supply and communication lines to the defences further down the peninsula.
 The 19th Division (Kemal) and the 9th Division were placed along the Aegean coast and at Cape Helles on the tip of the peninsula.
 Sanders kept the bulk of the Ottoman forces inland in reserve, leaving a minimum of troops guarding the coast.

 The 3rd Division and a cavalry brigade arrived from Istanbul in early April, bringing the front line strength of the Ottomans to 60,000–62,077 men, which Sanders concentrated in three groups.
-A maximum effort to improve land and sea communications was ordered, to move reinforcements swiftly to danger points; troops moved at night to avoid Allied air reconnaissance.
+A maximum effort to improve land and sea communications was ordered, to move reinforcements swiftly to danger points; troops moving at night to avoid Entente air reconnaissance.
 Sanders' strategy was opposed by Ottoman commanders, including Kemal, who believed that the defenders were too widely dispersed to defeat the invasion on the beaches.
-Kemal thought Sander's classic strategy was suitable when there was strategic depth to the front, but Gallipoli did not offer that.
+Kemal thought Sanders' classic strategy was suitable when there was strategic depth to the front but Gallipoli did not offer that.
 His commander Esat Passa was not forceful enough in making the objection.
 Sanders was certain that a rigid system of defence would fail and that the only hope of success lay in the mobility of the three groups, particularly the 19th Division near Boghali, in general reserve, ready to move to Bulair, Gaba Tepe or the Asiatic shore.